FormerLurker/ArcWelderPlugin/README.md

 ##### Installation from a URL

 1. Navigate to the [releases on Github](https://github.com/FormerLurker/ArcWelderPlugin/releases).
 2. Select the release you are interested in (the most recent release is at the top), and click on the version number.
-Note that **Pre-Release** will be tagged, so avoid those if you are only interested in stable versions.
+Note that **Pre-Releases** will be tagged, so avoid those if you are only interested in stable versions.
 3. Read the release notes carefully.
 It may contain important information!
 4. Scroll to the bottom of the release page and ensure the **Assets** are expanded.
 5. Right-click on the **Source code (zip)** and copy the link into your clipboard.